Guilded-NET/Guilded-NET.github.io/references/Guilded.Base.Events.md

   - **[IsKick](MemberRemovedEvent.IsKick 'Guilded.Base.Events.MemberRemovedEvent.IsKick')** `Property`
     Gets whether [the user](User 'Guilded.Base.Users.User') has been kicked.
   - **[ServerId](MemberRemovedEvent.ServerId 'Guilded.Base.Events.MemberRemovedEvent.ServerId')** `Property`
-    Gets the identifier of the server where the member has been kicked or has left.
+    Gets the identifier of [the server](Server 'Guilded.Base.Servers.Server') where the member has been kicked or has left.
   - **[UserId](MemberRemovedEvent.UserId 'Guilded.Base.Events.MemberRemovedEvent.UserId')** `Property`
     Gets the identifier of the member who has been kicked or has left.
 - **[MemberUpdatedEvent](MemberUpdatedEvent 'Guilded.Base.Events.MemberUpdatedEvent')** `Class`
-  Represents an event with the name `TeamMemberUpdated` and opcode `0` that occurs once member receives any update, apart from [role update](RolesUpdatedEvent 'Guilded.Base.Events.RolesUpdatedEvent').
+  Represents an event that occurs when member's server profile receives any kind of change, besides [change in their role list](RolesUpdatedEvent 'Guilded.Base.Events.RolesUpdatedEvent').
   - **[MemberUpdatedEvent(HashId, MemberUpdate)](MemberUpdatedEvent.MemberUpdatedEvent(HashId,MemberUpdate) 'Guilded.Base.Events.MemberUpdatedEvent.MemberUpdatedEvent(Guilded.Base.HashId, Guilded.Base.Events.MemberUpdatedEvent.MemberUpdate)')** `Constructor`
     Initializes a new instance of [MemberUpdatedEvent](MemberUpdatedEvent 'Guilded.Base.Events.MemberUpdatedEvent') from the specified JSON properties.
   - **[ServerId](MemberUpdatedEvent.ServerId 'Guilded.Base.Events.MemberUpdatedEvent.ServerId')** `Property`
-    The identifier of the server where the [member](MemberUpdatedEvent.UserInfo 'Guilded.Base.Events.MemberUpdatedEvent.UserInfo') has been updated.
+    The identifier of [the server](Server 'Guilded.Base.Servers.Server') where the [member](MemberUpdatedEvent.UserInfo 'Guilded.Base.Events.MemberUpdatedEvent.UserInfo') has been updated.
   - **[UserId](MemberUpdatedEvent.UserId 'Guilded.Base.Events.MemberUpdatedEvent.UserId')** `Property`
     Gets the identifier of the [member](MemberUpdatedEvent.UserInfo 'Guilded.Base.Events.MemberUpdatedEvent.UserInfo').
   - **[UserInfo](MemberUpdatedEvent.UserInfo 'Guilded.Base.Events.MemberUpdatedEvent.UserInfo')** `Property`